The Club Constitution 2021

 PROCEEDINGS AT GENERAL MEETING

-22 The Secretary of the Club shall preside as Chairman at every General Meeting, but if at any meeting he/she shall not be present within fifteen minutes after the time appointed for holding the same, or shall be unwilling to preside, the Captain shall preside as Chairman of that meeting, but if at any such meeting he/she shall not be present within fifteen minutes after the time appointed for holding the same, or shall be unwilling to preside then the members present shall choose a Committee member or if no Committee member be present or if all the Committee members decline to take the chair, they shall choose one member of the Club who shall be present to preside.
+- The President of the Club shall preside as Chairman at every General Meeting, but if at any meeting he shall not be present within fifteen minutes after the time appointed for holding the same, or shall be unwilling to preside, the Captain shall preside as Chairman of that meeting, but if at any such meeting he shall not be present within fifteen minutes after the time appointed for holding the same, or shall be unwilling to preside then the members present shall choose a Committee member or if no Committee member be present or if all the Committee members decline to take the chair, they shall choose one member of the Club who shall be present to preside.

 VOTES OF MEMBERS

-29 Subject as hereinafter provided, every adult member shall have one vote.
+- Subject as hereinafter provided; every adult member shall have one vote.

 OFFICERS AND DIRECTORS

-31 .
-The Directors/Officers of the Club shall consist of a President, Men’s Captain, Ladies’ Captain, six committee members and an Honorary Treasurer, elected and retiring in accordance with these Articles.
+- The Officers of the Club shall consist of a President, a Vice President, a Captain, a Vice Captain, Ladies Captain, a Ladies Vice Captain and an Honorary Treasurer, elected and retiring in accordance with these Articles.

-34 The Officers and the Committee members of the Club shall be unpaid:-
+- The Officers and the Committee members of the Club shall be unpaid: –

-36 The Committee will propose a Vice-President and the Men’s and Ladies’ Vice-Captain to be put forward for selection at each Annual General Meeting.
-They shall be selected in the manner set down in these Articles for election of Directors and Officers.
+- The Committee will propose a President to be put forward for election at each Annual General Meeting.
+This position shall be honorary and shall be elected in the manner set down in these Articles for election of Directors and Officers.

 ELECTION OF OFFICERS AND DIRECTORS